frozear/poker_timer/README.md

 Poker timer to make our tournaments easier

 ## Setup
-Use pip to install the required modules (pygame only so far):
+Use pip to install the required modules:

 ```
 pip3 install -r requirements.txt